scorpionjacky/linux-kernel/boot/multiboot_2.md

     jmp error
 ```

 Like many low-level things, CPUID is a bit strange.
-Instead of taking a parameter, the cpuid instruction implicitly uses the eax register as argument.
-To test if long mode is available, we need to call cpuid with 0x80000001 in eax.
-This loads some information to the ecx and edx registers.
-Long mode is supported if the 29th bit in edx is set.
-Wikipedia has detailed information.
+Instead of taking a parameter, the `cpuid` instruction implicitly uses the `eax` register as argument.
+To test if long mode is available, we need to call `cpuid` with `0x80000001` in `eax`.
+This loads some information to the `ecx` and `edx` registers.
+Long mode is supported if the 29th bit in `edx` is set.
+[Wikipedia](https://en.wikipedia.org/wiki/CPUID#EAX.3D80000001h:_Extended_Processor_Info_and_Feature_Bits) has detailed information.

-If you look at the assembly above, you'll probably notice that we call cpuid twice.
+If you look at the assembly above, you'll probably notice that we call `cpuid` twice.
 The reason is that the CPUID command started with only a few functions and was extended over time.
-So old processors may not know the 0x80000001 argument at all.
-To test if they do, we need to invoke cpuid with 0x80000000 in eax first.
-It returns the highest supported parameter value in eax.
-If it's at least 0x80000001, we can test for long mode as described above.
+So old processors may not know the `0x80000001` argument at all.
+To test if they do, we need to invoke `cpuid` with `0x80000000` in `eax` first.
+It returns the highest supported parameter value in `eax`.
+If it's at least `0x80000001`, we can test for long mode as described above.
 Else the CPU is old and doesn't know what long mode is either.
-In that case, we directly jump to .no_long_mode through the jb instruction (“jump if below”).
+In that case, we directly jump to `.no_long_mode` through the `jb` instruction (“jump if below”).

 🔗Putting it together